International Agrarian Bureau: Dissolution

 In November 1934, asked by Romanian Ion Clopoțel if the IAB had been abandoned, Hodža responded: "No. Not at all.
 However, the terrifying agricultural crisis which has been unfolding over these past three years made our reunions pointless.
 Please inform Mr Mihalache of my wish to convene the next international bureau in February or March [1935]."
 Radicalization, meanwhile, was also embraced by the PAPF, who, at the height of the Stavisky Affair, proposed the death penalty by hanging for politicians found guilty of forgery or embezzlement.
-The group formed a single caucus with the far-right Comités de Défense Paysanne, and expelled its own left-wing members in 1936.
+The group had formed the Front paysan with the conservative Union nationale des syndicats agricoles and the militant Comités de Défense Paysanne, and PAPF's more moderate members left in the 1936 party congress.
 Though a close collaborator of the PAPF, the PAE remained loyal to the Second Spanish Republic, integrating with a family of "right-wing republicans" which also included CEDA.
 After years of tacit collaboration with the Romanian left, the PNȚ also dealt a serious blow to the development of democracy by sealing a pact with the fascist Iron Guard ahead of national elections in 1937.

 On February 28, 1937, Mečíř attended the Ninth PAPF Congress in Compiègne as the IAB overseer.
 The RSZML had by then entered its own transition toward the far-right.
 According to historian Roman Holec, the process had begun with Švehla's death in 1933, and was overseen by his successor Rudolf Beran (noted earlier for his support of the IAB).
 Its size reduced following the Munich Agreement, Czechoslovakia's "Second Republic" was governed by the Party of National Unity, into which the RSZML was dissolved.
 Most of its activists, including its leader Beran, had belonged to the nationalist right-wing of agrarianism.
 The decisive movement in this drift to the right was the German occupation of Czechoslovakia in 1938, after which the IAB was no longer active.

 The notion of a Green International centered on anti-fascist policies was embraced in 1939 by the HSS' Vladko Maček, who proposed that such an "agrarian autarky", if properly armed by Britain and France, could function as a bulwark against Nazi Germany.
 A Croat autonomist, Maček also believed that any such arming needed to be conditioned by a Croat–Yugoslav settlement.
 From 1940, the effective Nazi hegemony in Continental Europe relocated peasant internationalism to London.
 The IAB was partly reconstructed as the Fabian Society's East European Discussion Group, frequented by the likes of Milan Gavrilović, Jerzy Kuncewicz, and David Mitrany.
 This initiative produced in July 1942 an International Agrarian Conference, overseen by Chatham House, during which delegates formally pledged themselves to the Atlantic Charter, while restating support for cooperative farming and introducing calls for a planned economy.